Welcome

 What can I expect to see in the future? #

 We will start with arithmetic and move on from there to other topics of mathematics, and then perhaps beyond mathematics.
-Arithemetic includes both the basic arithmetic taught in schools and the higher arithmetic known as number theory.
+Arithmetic includes both the basic arithmetic taught in schools and the higher arithmetic known as number theory.
 The focus will stay on arithmetic until the promise of reliably and efficiently reproducing practical knowledge is realized.

 Keep an eye on the News page for updates!